encgoo/hackerrank/Strings/README.md

 Two steps for this [problem](https://www.hackerrank.com/challenges/maximum-palindromes/problem):
 * Because the order is not important, so we use a char_count list to collect the count for each char.
 This is an easy one.
 * Then we need to use combination to compute the result.
-This is the tough step because it is not a programming trick, but a math trick.
+The result is C<sup>n</sup><sub>total</sub>xC<sup>l</sup><sub>total-n</sub>x..., where total is the total count of chars, and n, and l are the count of each char.
+This is the tough step because total, n, and l can be hugh. it is not a programming trick, but a math trick about how to compute modulo combination using modulo inverse.

 Python [code](maximum_palindromes.py)